TombRunners/tr2-version-swapper/README.md

  * Eidos Premier Collection [EPC]
  * Eidos UK Box [UKB]

 > This script is not intended for use with CD-based installations.
 > Use it only with digital distributions of TR2 (Steam, GOG).

 ## Installation
-Place the entire `tr2-version-swapper` folder (not just its inner contents) into the root of your TR2 installation.
+Extract the entire `tr2-version-swapper` archive as its own folder into the root of your TR2 installation.
+You should then have a folder inside of your TR2 installation named `tr2-version-swapper` with files and folders inside.
 The default Steam installation path is `C:\Program Files (x86)\Steam\steamapps\common\Tomb Raider (II)`.
 You can navigate there manually with File Explorer or a similar program.

 **Alternatively, from within Steam:**
 * Navigate to your Steam library
-* Right-click Tomb Raider II in the left pane
+* Right-click `Tomb Raider II` in the left pane
-* Select Properties
+* Select `Properties`
-* Select the Local Files tab
+* Select the `Local Files` tab
-* Select Browse Local Files
+* Select `Browse Local Files...`

 ## Usage
 **Be sure you installed this folder properly.**
 > The folder `tr2-version-swapper` should be inside your TR2 installation's main folder.

 **To swap versions:**
-* Run the batch file by double-clicking `tr2-version-swapper` (it may show the extension `.bat` if this setting is on)
+* Run the batch file by double-clicking `tr2-version-swapper.bat` (it may not show the extension `.bat` if file extensions are hidden)
 * Read and respond to the command window text as prompted

 **If you have permissions errors or other issues, try running the script as administrator:**